Luna Park Sydney: Crystal Palace

 Beginning life in 1935 as a dodgem hall and office space, the Crystal Palace has seen many uses over the park's history, including as a dance hall, a BMX track, a games arcade, and a restaurant and bar.
-The essential form of the Crystal Palace is a large rectangular thirteen-bay steel-framed structure, two storeys in height with a hip roof behind extended walls.
+The essential form of the Crystal Palace is that of a large rectangular thirteen-bay steel-framed structure, two storeys in height with a hip roof behind extended walls.
 The end bays are framed with heavy Oregon members and the roof ends above them are gabled hips with louvered ventilation in the gables.
 The exteriors were originally symmetrical, the two long elevations having emphatic central elements and end pavilions.
 Parapets conceal the main roof; these are crenulated except for the tower motifs where chamfered blocks of timber, imitating machicolation, have been planted on.
 The cladding, once predominantly asbestos cement, has been replaced in the early 1990s works with fibre-cement.
 The centre of the east or Midway entrance elevation has a steep hipped roof between tall pinnacles, while the four "towers" of the end pavilions have steep pyramid roofs.

 Since the 2004 reopening, Crystal Palace has been host to four of the seven rooms used by Luna Park's functions business.
 The main room stretches across the entire lower floor of Crystal Palace, and is often used for wedding receptions and other large social functions.
 The Midway-facing exterior of the building is host to numerous sideshow games and food stalls.